A Comprehensive Review: Impacts of Extreme Temperatures due to Climate Change on Power Grid Infrastructure and Operation: DISCUSSION

 \section{DISCUSSION}

 In this section, we consolidate and discuss the information on different topics presented in this paper so far.
-These topics include the following: 1) A summary of the direct and indirect impact of extreme heat and cold on different equipment (categorized as primary and secondary), 2) A summary of different standards associated with different equipment and violation of equipment standards recommended operational temperature limits across U.S. geography, 3) Inter-dependency of equipment failures, and 4) Possible cascade failure due to equipment outage.
+These topics include the following: 1) A summary of the direct and indirect impact of extreme heat and cold on different equipment (categorized as primary and secondary), 2) A summary of various equipment standards and violation of their recommended operational temperature limits across U.S. geography are presented to show the need for revision of these standards in light of heat waves and polar vortex, 3) Inter-dependency of equipment failures, and 4) Possible cascade failure due to equipment outage.